Fraunhofer-AISEC/trusted-connector/README.md

 If you have omitted the `-Ddocker.skip` flag for the build, you now have three docker containers:

 - `registry.netsec.aisec.fraunhofer.de/ids/core-platform:latest` is the Core Platform container
-- `registry.netsec.aisec.fraunhofer.de/ids/ttpsim:latest` is the TPM 2.0 simulator
+- `registry.netsec.aisec.fraunhofer.de/ids/ttpsim:latest` is a trusted third party which owns a database of trusted integrity states
 - `registry.netsec.aisec.fraunhofer.de/ids/tpm2dsim:latest` is the TPM 2.0 daemon which connects Core Platform to the TPM 2.0 simulator

 You can run these three containers with a simple